• info@al-dirassa.com

 Conclusion

-This lesson helps you understand an important topic in Arabic grammar.
-However, to learn Arabic completely, you need a clear method, regular practice and correction from a teacher.
+This lesson helps you understand an important concept in Arabic grammar.
+However, to learn Arabic fully, you need a clear method, regular practice and correction by a teacher.
+With progressive learning, you will be able to read, understand and build Arabic sentences with confidence.

 No Comments